Phlebotomist Hiring: 5 Factors to Consider

 - Some employers prefer to train phlebotomists themselves, so they require no work experience

-“The experience requirement for a given opening depends on the type of patient,” says Svehla.
-“In nursing homes, for example, there are usually difficult sticks and the interaction is often very challenging.”
+Most employers prefer at least one year of experience, says Maxwell.
+But this really varies by the type of patients served, according to Svehla: “In nursing homes, for example, there are usually difficult sticks and the interaction is often very challenging.”

 The interview is the best opportunity to assess the candidate’s way with people.
 And since they’ll be working directly with patients, assessing both hard and soft skills is an important part of phlebotomist hiring.
 Here are a few ideas to keep in mind regarding the interview process:

 - Communication skills and clinical knowledge should be tested face-to-face.